Working with Children

 On completion of the on-line form, you will receive an APP Number.

 Go to a Service NSW office with your Photo ID and APP Number and complete the Proof of Identity process.

 You will then receive an email with your WCC number and details.

-Provide the WCC Number, your name and date of birth to the club by sending the details to: firstname.lastname@example.org
+Provide the WCC Number, your name, team and date of birth along with a copy of a photo ID (eg Drivers Licence) to the club by sending the details to: firstname.lastname@example.org